 Karna Purana (30 min)

-An outer ear Marma massage followed by warm herbal oil filling the ear.
-An individual rests on one side and then the second ear.
-Helpful for head and jaw aches, ringing or ear pain, excess wax and infection.
+Marma ear massage followed by warm herbal oil filling the ear.
+Helpful for head/jaw aches, ringing or ear pain, excess wax and infection.

 Five Sense Therapy (180 min)

-Combines Abhyanga, Nasya, Gandusha (Oral Oil Swish), Turmeric Eye Smoke and/or Rose Water Eye Drops, and Karna Purana Provides detoxification & relaxation while boosting immunity.
+Combines Abhyanga, Nasya, Gandusha (Oral Oil Swish), Turmeric Eye Smoke and/or Rose Water Eye Drops, and Karna Purana for detoxification & relaxation while boosting immunity.

 Udvartana (50 min)